 Organic Flower Announces Name Change

 /EIN News/ -- VANCOUVER, British Columbia, Nov.
-05, 2020 (GLOBE NEWSWIRE) -- Organic Flower Investments Group Inc. (CSE: SOW)(FWB: 2K6)(OTC: QILFF) (“Organic Flower” or the “Company” or "SOW") announces that pursuant to the approval by its board of directors, it will change its name to Clean Power Capital Corp.
-The Company will also concurrently change its ticker symbol from “SOW” to “MOVE” on the Canadian Securities Exchange.
+06, 2020 (GLOBE NEWSWIRE) -- Organic Flower Investments Group Inc. (CSE: SOW)(FWB: 2K6)(OTC: QILFF) (“Organic Flower” or the “Company” or "SOW") announces that further to the news release dated November 5, 2020, it will change its name to Clean Power Capital Corp and its ticker symbol to “MOVE” on the Canadian Securities Exchange (the “CSE”).

-The Company will provide shareholders with an updated news release once the effective date of the name change has been determined and all regulatory approvals have been obtained.
+The CSE will publish a bulletin announcing the effective date of the change in the Company’s name and it is anticipated that the common shares will begin trading under the new name on Tuesday, November 10, 2020.
+The CUSIP number assigned to the Company’s shares following the name change is 18452D106 (ISIN: CA18452D1069).
+No action is required to be taken by shareholders with respect to the name change.
+Outstanding share and warrant certificates are not affected by the name change and do not need to be exchanged.

 ABOUT ORGANIC FLOWER INVESTMENTS